Freq. Asked Questions

 -

-In-home personal trainers rely less on unnecessary fitness equipment (see my video for more).
+In-home personal trainers rely less on unnecessary fitness equipment.
 A mobile trainer will come to you, saving you time and giving you one less reason to workout that day.
-This also means you don't have to default to a close-by studio - or settle for an underpaid, inexperienced employee.
+This also means you don't have to geographically settle for an underpaid, inexperienced employee.

 -